awslabs/sagemaker-debugger/README.md

 ## Overview
 [Amazon SageMaker Debugger](https://docs.aws.amazon.com/sagemaker/latest/dg/train-debugger.html) automates the debugging process of machine learning training jobs.
 It allows you to save tensors from training jobs and makes these tensors available for analysis, all through a flexible and powerful API.
-`smdebug` library powers [Amazon SageMaker Debugger](https://docs.aws.amazon.com/sagemaker/latest/dg/train-debugger.html) by calling the saved tensors in S3 during the training job. `smdebug` retrieves and filters tensors such as gradients, weights, and biases.
+The `smdebug` library powers [Amazon SageMaker Debugger](https://docs.aws.amazon.com/sagemaker/latest/dg/train-debugger.html) by calling the saved tensors in S3 during the training job.
+[Amazon SageMaker Debugger](https://docs.aws.amazon.com/sagemaker/latest/dg/train-debugger.html) supports `Hook` and `Rule` features to designate saving directory in S3 and monitor the tensors.
+See [How it work](#how-it-works) for more details.
+[Amazon SageMaker Debugger](https://docs.aws.amazon.com/sagemaker/latest/dg/train-debugger.html) provides built-in (Zero Script Change) `Hook` and `Rule` configurations and supports customization of configurations.
+`smdebug` retrieves and filters the tensors generated from [Amazon SageMaker Debugger](https://docs.aws.amazon.com/sagemaker/latest/dg/train-debugger.html) such as gradients, weights, and biases. `smdebug` helps you develop better, faster and cheaper models by tracing the tensors and iterative model pruning.
+Through the model pruning process, you can iteratively identify the importance of weights and cut neurons below a threshold.
+This process allows us to train the model with significantly less number of neurons, which means lighter, efficient, after, and cheaper without compensating accuracy.

 Amazon SageMaker Debugger supports TensorFlow, PyTorch, MXNet, and XGBoost frameworks.
 The following list is a summary of the main functionalities of Amazon SageMaker Debugger: